 In that sweet drift between waking and sleeping, I glimpse an African crowned crane dancing outside my bedroom.
 Wings spread, he bows, then pecks the window pane.
 So ends an afternoon nap, but I wake in a dreamy setting, on the shores of Kenya’s Lake Naivasha.
-Here time is warped, and if you thought THE LION KING was biblical: Welcome to Genesis.
 Late afternoon light renders this landscape Gauguin Green.
 Grass is neatly trimmed by hippo.
 I spy an antelope, a family of mongooses, lovebirds, but the crane superimposes himself, ready for his close-up.
 With a golden headdress, and the enthusiasm of the randy, the bird is splendidly confused.

 I raise a New Subject, pulling out maps to plot our safari north to the Mathews Range and Samburu Country.
 Joan Root would be my own personal David Attenborough, with unpublished insights on mammals, birds, botany.
 When I introduced evolutionary biologist Stephen Jay Gould, by the end of dinner, the Harvard professor was asking her questions.

 “I’m getting into grasses,” she told me after a stint in the Serengeti, where she kept a log of when certain plants came into seed, when species of antelope calved, how these coincided with the rains.
 “You could produce a beautiful book,” I encouraged her; “You’ve got the photos, and this is a great angle.
 Nice combination of art and science.”

 “I’m not so ambitious.”
 Modest, retro, Joan’s career blossomed in the shadow of her mate.
 Alan Root had enough ambition for an entire round table at Elaine’s, and once at the celebrity hangout in New York, emitted the hoot of an Alpha male baboon.
 More…